 - With your hands firmly grasping each rail push up quickly.

 - Simultaneously, extend your arms completely and pull your knees quickly up to your chest.
-Be sure to keep your weight centered with just a little slant forward.
+Be sure to keep your weight centred with just a little slant forward.

 - Place your feet firmly on your board.
 One foot near the tail and one foot just above the midpoint of the board.